liset-expert/products1/README.md

 1. Open the `EDA_End_Proy.ipynb` file in a Jupyter Notebook environment.
 2. Follow the detailed steps in the notebook to complete the process of data loading, analysis, text processing, and model training.
-3. Within the notebook, three examples of trainings are provided with functioning tests for each of them.
+3. Within the notebook, three examples of training are provided with functioning tests for each of them.
 This will allow you to understand how the model would classify new products.

 ### Docker Setup and Usage